benjaminheng/knowledge-base/content/games/spelunky-2.md

 `// TODO: haven't verified the following yet, this is a hypothesis`

 - In 4-x, enter Tusk's backroom.
-Should be an idol there?
-- Take the idol to 6-1 maybe?
+Take the Tusk idol and deliver it to the exit.
+- Find Sparrow in 6-3.
+- ???